Sexting

 Sexting is sending, receiving, or forwarding sexually explicit messages, photographs, or videos, primarily between mobile phones.
 It may also include the use of a computer or any digital device.
 The term was first popularized early in the 21st century and is a portmanteau of sex and texting, where the latter is meant in the wide sense of sending a text possibly with images.
 Sexting is not an isolated phenomenon but one of many different types of sexual interaction in digital contexts that is related to sexual arousal.

 Background

 The first published use of the term sexting was in a 2005 article in the Australian Sunday Telegraph Magazine.
 In August 2012, the word sexting was listed for the first time in Merriam-Webster's Collegiate Dictionary.

-The Pew Research Center commissioned a study on sexting, which divides the practice into three types: